srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/4-summer-in-cave-valley.md

 How well I remember that summer!
 There were mountains to climb, big trees to rest and play under, beautiful flowers to pick and a lovely stream to watch and listen to.
-We gathered pine gum, wild grapes, squawberries and acorns.
+We gathered pine gum, wild grapes, strawberries and acorns.
 We often saw squirrels.
 Sometimes they would chatter at us.
 Parakeets flew overhead, scolding at each other and at us.
 Songbirds filled the air with their lovely melodies.